Waterbroodje/WaterLinker/README.md

 # WaterLinker
 WaterLinker provides an easy way for players to link their Minecraft and Discord accounts.
-Everything is manageable, controllable, and customizable, while also being optimized for server performance."
+Everything is manageable, controllable, and customizable, while also being optimized for server performance.

 For more information, and to learn how to use this plugin as an administrator, please visit https://docs.waterbroodje.nl/
 ## API